F-5 Permanent Residence in Korea: The 2026 Guide to 영주권

 Dependents and family

-Your spouse and minor children do not automatically receive F-5 when you get it.
-They receive F-2-3 status (family of a permanent resident).
-After 2 continuous years on F-2-3, they can apply for F-5-4 (derivative permanent residency), which carries the same rights as your F-5 status.
+Your spouse and minor children do not automatically receive F-5 when you get it, and they cannot be invited right away.
+You must have held F-5 for at least 3 years before you can invite your spouse and minor children on F-2-3 status (family of a permanent resident).
+After 2 continuous years on F-2-3, they can then apply for F-5-4 (derivative permanent residency), which carries the same rights as your F-5 status.

 Minor children born in Korea to F-5 parents have separate provisions.
 Confirm the current rules at HiKorea, as the derivative pathway for children born in Korea differs from the F-5-4 application for those who arrive after your F-5 is granted.